Spring Green Notes © Frances Michaels

 PestGuard Bag.
 Or you could create a

-fruitfly-free zone within your garden by erecting a frame and covering it with a
+fruitfly-free zone within your garden by erecting a frame using our new

 Vege Net.
-Tomatoes don't need insects for pollination
+Tomatoes don't

-so can be covered with a net or bag as soon as blossoms have formed.
-Most tomato plants will benefit from staking:
+need insects for pollination so can be covered with a net or bag as soon as blossoms have

 Once you have harvested a bumper crop, preserving either as chutney, sauce or semi-dried will mean you can enjoy